-His father, Yosef Har-Zion, grew up under strict discipline because he was the son of a senior police sergeant.
+His father, Yosef Har-Zion ZT”L, grew up under strict discipline because he was the son of a senior police sergeant.
 As a reaction to this upbringing, Yosef decided to raise his own children with complete freedom and unconditional love.
 Prabhuji grew up without any pressure.
 During his early years, his father showed his son the same love regardless of his successes or failures at school.
-When Prabhuji decided to drop out of school in the seventh grade to devote himself to his inner quest, his family accepted his decision with deep respect.
-From the time his son was ten years old, Yosef talked to him about Hebrew spirituality.
+When Prabhuji decided to drop out of school to devote himself to his inner quest, his family accepted his decision with deep respect.
+From the time his son was ten years old, Yosef talked to him about Hebrew spirituality and Western philosophy.
 They engaged in conversations about philosophy and religion for days on end and late into the night.
 Yosef supported him in whatever he wanted to do in his life and his search for Truth.
 Prabhuji was the authentic project of freedom and unconditional love of his father.

-At an early age and on his own initiative, Prabhuji began to practice Karate and study philosophy and religion on his own.
+At an early age and on his own initiative, Prabhuji began to practice karate and study philosophy and religion.
 During his adolescence, no one interfered with his decisions.
+At the age of 15, he established a deep, intimate, and long friendship with the famous Uruguayan writer and poet Blanca Luz Brum, who was his neighbor on Merced Street in Santiago de Chile.
 He traveled throughout Chile in search of wise and interesting people to learn from.
-In South Chile, he met different machis from whom he learned about the rich Mapuche spirituality and shamanism.
+In southern Chile, he met machis who taught him about the rich Mapuche spirituality and shamanism.